You Earned a Ticket!

 Source: CA Department of Education Source: CA Department of Education Source: CA Department of Education.
 Click for additional detail

+Education statistics are loaded with metrics derived from cut-off scores.
 By the nature of statistics, if a cut-off point stays put while a curve moves, metrics that describe how much of the curve falls above or below the cut-off point will highlight the significance of some changes while understating others.
 If the cut point is anywhere close to the steep part of the curve, a little bit of change can cast an exaggerated shadow.
-Education statistics are loaded with metrics derived from cut-off scores.

 Bell curves have two tails, and some critics argue that reducing gaps by boosting the learning of kids at the bottom of the learning curve isn't enough.
-They argue that long-term American competitiveness requires that a school’s mission, should include focus on gifted kids at the top of the curve, too.
+They argue that long-term American competitiveness requires that a school's mission should include a focus on gifted kids at the top of the curve, too.

-The success of California’s schools, districts, and public education system as a whole are often judged by how effectively they address these predictable gaps in achievement.
-The next lesson discusses the ways these systems’ successes are measured.
+The success of California's schools, districts, and public education system as a whole is often judged by how effectively they address these predictable gaps in achievement.
+The next lesson discusses the ways these systems' successes are measured.

 Quiz